salwil/effective_sw_testing_hs22/labAssignment3/labAssignment3.md

 To work on an exercise, you have to import this `pom.xml` file into your preferred IDE (recommended: IntelliJ IDEA CE).

+For the task in the `quality` folder, you may want to clone the given repository for reviewing and running the tests locally.

 ### Structure of an Exercise
 Every exercise contains a `src` folder, which contains at least two files, `ExerciseName.java` and `ExerciseNameTest.java`.
 The file without `Test` suffix is the file that you need to test, the file with the `Test` suffix is the file where you have to write your solution.

+Make sure, you **do not** include the project folder in the `quality` task in the zip file for submission, but only the `answer.md`

 ## Solving an Exercise
-The only thing you have to do is write your tests inside the `ExerciseNameTest.java` file inside the `src` folder.
+The only thing you have to do is write your tests inside the `ExerciseNameTest.java` file inside the `src` folder resp. the answers to the questions into the `answer.md`.

 ## Requirements
 Java 15 is used for all the exercises and in the grading tool.
 There is no